How to Revive a Dying Bromeliad

 Here is a YouTube video which has a great visual explanation of how to separate bromeliad off setts from the mature plant:

-(Read my article, how to revive dying air plants which are also a type of bromeliad).
+(Read my article on how to revive dying air plants, which are also a type of bromeliad).

-The reason bromeliads turn brown is because of too much sun, low humidity, cold temperatures, or overwatering.
+I often observe bromeliads turning brown because of too much sun, low humidity, cold temperatures, or overwatering.
 Most bromeliads are epiphytes that grow in well-draining conditions.
-If the roots are in boggy soil from overwatering or poor drainage, they start to rot which causes the bromeliad’s leaves to turn brown with a dying appearance.
+If the roots are in boggy soil from overwatering or poor drainage, they start to rot, which causes the bromeliad’s leaves to turn brown with a dying appearance.

 Overwatering and Damp Soil…